-In Windows, a dynamic-link library (DLL) is a kind of executable file that acts as a shared library of functions and resources.
-Dynamic linking is an operating system capability that enables an executable to call functions or use resources stored in a separate file.
+A dynamic-link library (DLL) is an executable file that acts as a shared library of functions and resources.
+Dynamic linking enables an executable to call functions or use resources stored in a separate file.
 These functions and resources can be compiled and deployed separately from the executables that use them.
-A DLL is not a stand-alone executable; it runs in the context of an application that calls it.
-The operating system can load the DLL into an application's memory space when the application is loaded (implicit linking), or on demand at runtime (explicit linking).
+The operating system can load the DLL into the executable's memory space when the executable is loaded, or on demand at runtime.
 DLLs also make it easy to share functions and resources across executables.
 Multiple applications can access the contents of a single copy of a DLL in memory at the same time.

 DllMain, is called to perform any initialization the DLL requires.

-Dynamic linking instead of static linking to code and resources offers several advantages.
+Using dynamic linking instead of static linking offers several advantages.
 When you use DLLs, you can save memory space and reduce swapping.
 When multiple applications can use a single copy of a DLL, you can save disk space and download bandwidth.
 DLLs can be deployed and updated separately, which lets you provide after-market support and software updates without having to rebuild and ship all your code.
 DLLs are a convenient way to supply locale-specific resources, which can support multi-language programs, and ease creating international versions of your applications.
-Explicit linking can allow your application to discover and load DLLs at runtime, such as extensions that provide new capabilities.

-The following topics provide detailed information about how to program DLLs in Visual C++.
+The following topics provide detailed information about how to program DLLs.